mbarbosa30/x4pp/replit.md

 - `blocks`: User blocking.

 **Message Routing:** All messages are routed by wallet address.
 Messages can be sent to:
-1. **Registered users** (via username or wallet address): Uses user's configured minimum bid price
+1. **Registered users** (via username, wallet address, or ENS domain): Uses user's configured minimum bid price
 2. **Unregistered wallet addresses**: Uses platform default minimum bid ($0.10, defined in `shared/constants.ts`)
+3. **ENS domains**: Automatically resolved to wallet addresses on Ethereum mainnet using viem's ENS resolver

 Messages sent to an unregistered wallet will appear in the inbox when that wallet registers.
+ENS resolution happens client-side with normalized names (supports mixed-case like "Vitalik.eth").

 Payment architecture uses EIP-3009 `transferWithAuthorization` for deferred USDC payments on Celo mainnet, with server-side validation of EIP-712 signatures.
 Funds remain in the sender's wallet until the recipient accepts the message, at which point settlement occurs on-chain.